garlandxie/ECOEVO_env_filt/README.md

 # D99_env_filt

-he following documentation of this README file follows the TIER 4.0 Protocol (https://www.projecttier.org/tier-protocol/protocol-4-0/root/)
+The following documentation of this README file follows the TIER 4.0 Protocol (https://www.projecttier.org/tier-protocol/protocol-4-0/root/)

 ## Software and version